gabcytn/http-server/README.md

 # Java HTTP Server

-A simple HTTP server built from scratch in Java using `ServerSocket` and `Socket`.
+A simple HTTP/1.1 server built from scratch in Java using `ServerSocket` and `Socket`.
 This server supports basic HTTP methods, concurrency, and connection keep-alive.
 It is designed for educational purposes and serves as a foundation for future enhancements.

 ## Features